Saturday, April 22, 2023

 I'm human, and using my valuable skills to help when they are not appreciated sometimes feels bad.
 But I've become much more empathetic over the years.

-The VC-backed startup world can be tough.
+The world of VC-backed startups can be a harsh environment.
 Your targets - from lead numbers to sales revenue - can vary from aggressively ambitious to almost impossible.
-So that even if you have growth rates that would be considered stellar in the regular business world, more is often needed!
+So, even if you have growth rates that would be considered stellar in the regular business world, more is often needed.

-Sometimes it feels like no amount of effort or results will satisfy your PE investors.
+Sometimes, no matter how much effort or results you achieve, they will not satisfy your private equity investors.
 But they risk their money, so fair enough!

-I'm lucky to love my work, which helps me to stay calm and reasonable in most tough situations.
+I'm fortunate to love my work, which helps me stay calm and reasonable in most challenging situations.
 I know how lucky I am to do what I enjoy - many people don't have that luxury!

 One part of the job I absolutely adore is working with data.
 I enjoy discussing data science and analytics with Dr 'Bob'; Our outlooks are rational, ethical and scientific.